gcoelho/tdc2017-wiremock/samples/id-transformer/README.md

 Simulate several HPE OneView appliances to test the HPE OneView Global Dashboard reports module.

 ### HPE OneView
 The [HPE OneView](https://www.hpe.com/us/en/integrated-systems/software.html) is an HPE software that manages your infrastructure using a software-defined approach.
-To identify each resource available in the infrastructure, OneView generates an unique resource identifier (UUID) and assgins it to the resource.
+To identify each resource available in the infrastructure, OneView generates an unique resource identifier (UUID) and assigns it to the resource.

 ### HPE OneView Global Dashboard (HPE OVGD)
-The [HPE OneView Global Dashboard](https://www.hpe.com/us/en/product-catalog/detail/pip.1009187269.html) allows you to have a single view of your managed infrastructure, even when it is distributed accross several data centers.
+The [HPE OneView Global Dashboard](https://www.hpe.com/us/en/product-catalog/detail/pip.1009187269.html) allows you to have a single view of your managed infrastructure, even when it is distributed across several data centers.

 ### Requirement
 Each simulated HPE OneView instance **must** provide a different set of resource identifiers for its managed resources.